|

 to the highest acceptable bid.

 You'll learn more about buying a home from HUD in The HUD Home Buying Guide.
-For
+For specific information on HUD homes available in your area, check the newspaper classifieds or

 talk to a real estate agent.

-Your dream home could be a HUD Home.
+OWNING A HOME OF YOUR OWNYour dream home could be a HUD Home.
 Almost everybody has a dream home.
 A place they

 like to wander through in their thoughts, choosing imaginary wallpaper and putting in imaginary